Alicante Bouschet Grape Variety: A Noble Cross

 After the maceration is complete, the wine will usually be aged in tanks or concrete for a few months before bottling.
 Again, the prevailing orthodoxy frowns upon using any new oak in the winemaking – the consensus is that it spoils the wine, subverting the exuberance of the red fruit.
 However, there are outliers and iconoclasts in Portugal, as elsewhere.
 A few pioneers have been experimenting with aging the grapes in French barrique before release – the critical jury is still out on these wines.
 Personally, though, we love our red Vinho Verde in its traditional and unpretentious form – the ideal summer drink.

 If you visit the stunningly beautiful Minho region, you must spend several hours in one of the numerous tascas (wine bars) that are housed in every town and village.
-This is the most authentic Portuguese experience imaginable; being sat on a stool at lunchtime, sipping red Vinho Verde with delicious bar snacks.
+This is the most authentic Portuguese experience imaginable: being sat on a stool at lunchtime, sipping red Vinho Verde with delicious bar snacks.
 Many tascas in the district serve the wine straight from the cask, entertainingly poured into small ceramic bowls – a quirk of the area.
 It is also made into a little culinary delicacy called ‘sopa de cavalo cansado.’
 The wine is mixed with sugar and bread and then heated on a fire stove—a perfect winter warmer.

 Today, Minho is perhaps the country’s biggest secret.
 Receiving only a fraction of the tourists that head into the Douro every year, it nonetheless accounts for a seventh of the annual volume of wine made in Portugal.
 The green and lush scenery are the inevitable (but welcome) concomitant of such a wet climate – it receives over 1600 mm of rainfall yearly, concentrated in the winter and spring months.
 The vineyards are generally cultivated on low-lying slopes and grown on sandy soils with patches of metamorphic rock.
 The finest terroirs are said to reside in the Monção and Melgaço sub-zones; vines are sheltered from the frequent Atlantic rains by a range of hills, ensuring that this is the warmest and driest part of Minho.

 The Vinhão grape, as it is referred to locally, dominates the production of red Vinho Verde – fruit-driven delights that are never expensive.
 The deep color belies the wine’s zesty and racy texture, with aromas of raspberry, forest floor, and sour cherry.
 Vibrant acidity supports flavors of crushed wild berries and garrigue on the palate – sensations designed to stimulate the appetite.
 Good Vinho Verde is never heavy or built to impress.
-Instead, it is a memory of bygone age when wine was expressly made to be enjoyed with food.
+Instead, it is a memory of a bygone age when wine was expressly made to be enjoyed with food.
 It is the antidote to alcoholic and jammy wines served the world over.

 Yet so little red Vinho Verde is exported today.
 This is partly because the regional hospitality sector maintains a steady demand for the category and partly due to a lack of consumer awareness in global markets.
 Indeed, we cannot pretend that the grape or style are widely known outside of Portugal.
 Some would even argue that there is nothing remotely glorious about Sousão; it is seldom capable of producing deeply structured or ‘profound’ red wine.
 But with oenophiles increasingly keen on lighter beverages with tangy acidity, the grape has real potential to succeed abroad.
 All it needs is a push in the right direction, supported by enough passionate and ambitious winegrowers.
 Enjoying red Vinho Verde with fresh tapas is an experience few gastronomes will forget.
 Bringing this pleasure to the world should be the overriding Portuguese focus of 2022.